 Southwest Rapid Rewards Priority card

-Annual Fee: annual_fees
+Annual Fee:

 Card Benefits:

-- 1 point per $1 on all other purchases
+- 1 point per $1 on everything else

-- 25% back on inflight purchases
+- Get 25% back on inflight purchases made with the card

 - No foreign transaction fees